tweag/nickel/doc/manual/tuto.md

 ## Step 2: Think about the schema

 Our current YAML has different fields, such as `name`, `ssh-keys`, `is-admin` or `extra-groups`.
-To create a Nickel contract that produce what we want, and validates input, we need to think about the type of each field.
+To create a Nickel contract that correctly specifies the shape of this data, we first need to think about the types of each field

 Nickel provides a lot of types, but also structures.
 In our case, we want `ssh-keys` to allow multiple keys, so this will be an array,